msloan21/FoodSort/README.md

 %PROJECT_HOME%/FoodSort/Web Content/foodsort

+Install the required npm packages with:

+npm install

-Then start the included front end server using:
+Once the install is done, start the included front end server using:

 yarn start